CookieUzen/web-notes/_docs/cs/unit 1.md

 ### Compatibility Issue

+Compatibility issues occurs when different software and hardware cannot work with each other.
+For example, you cannot run a Mac program on a Windows machine, or a Xbox game on a Playstation.
+When compatibility issues occurs with large business important technology (existing doors locks does not work with new electronic id system), change management have to be used to mitigate the issues.

 There may be compatibility issues when encountering a `Legacy System`.
 Legacy is a general term referring to old technology.
 For example, an old printer may be called a legacy printer.